vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 And that one experiment to test will be to see how things improve if I just only remove the 2 problematic classes and train the swin-hvit on remaining 17 classes.
 Hmm, something to discuss with Deepthi mam
 Other than that, I wasn't able to find many other useful datasets.
 A few papers mentioned some datasets but I was unable to track them down, so I will have to remain on the few I found earlier.

+## 11/3/2026

+Setup another notebook for training the 17 classes except leaf smut and leaf blast on pretrained base swin-hvit.
+Not sam since it didn't show any benefit last time (most likely because of the swin part which handles the same effect in a way), and started training it.
+Also added the previous notebooks for swin-hvit base and sam and working on the results.md file Had the progress meet

+Created results.md for the 17 classes experiment
+Setup mlp mixer after a discussion with deepthi mam for comparative training on removing leaf smut and leaf blast.
+One thing to note is that mlp mixer doesn't have pretrained weights.
+Now both this and swin-hvit will be running on the 17 classes parallely The swin-hvit is currently at epoch 4 with ~95% val accuracy.
+I'll look through the cinnamon and fruit dataset to gain a better understanding of both.

+The swin-hvit is training at epoch 6 with 5's val accuracy as 96.3%.
+Pretty good and it's improving a good amount.
+I should probably also show f1 scores for each epoch?
+But an average of the f1's might not hold too much value?
+I'll have to look into this.
+The browser running the account with mlp mixer crashed after my pc froze for a few minutes, so that will need to be restarted, but it was steadily improving and will continue.
+The cinnamon dataset is very small with only 2 classes and very few images per class.
+The images themselves are overall alright.
+This can be tested, but even the smallest of the models I am using will overfit on this.
+And there won't be much left to test.

+The fruits dataset is a lot bigger than the size of the cinnamon one with 4 fruits, total of 17 classes, and 100-200 images per class.
+This is pretty good and it might potentially be enough for fine-tuning.
+This also means we can't run mlp mixer because of a lack of pretrained weights in timm.
+I'll test it out regardless if it can actually be pretty good.
+After going through the individual images themselves, I can say that at the very least, the dataset's quality is actually pretty nice.
+There are varied angles and the only thing common is that the fruit itself takes up the majority of the image.
+Which is completely fine, we can just instruct the users to take the image from a close up.
+Or if it is an automated system, the camera can first run an object detection and crop the fruit out.

+The swin-hvit model showed test accuracy of 89.3% after epoch 10.
+The major issue is now narrow brown spot being misclassified as brown spot.
+(I will check how much the 2 classes differ).
+Also the peak was hit at epoch 5, so I will check by loading those weights and then run on test data.
+The mlp mixer model is at epoch 5, with epoch 4 val accuracy at 75% and steadily improving.
+Last time MLP mixer converged at 80-82%.
+It would be interesting to see what happens as mlp mixer sam was actually the only one that didn't mind leaf smut - leaf blast when trained on all 19 classes.

+Yep the checkpoint at epoch 5 is much superior, providing test accuracy of 92.84%.
+The highest I have gotten.
+This is for the 17 fruit classes.
+The MLP mixer model is at 81.5% at epoch 8.
+Very nicely improving consistently.
+Literally every epoch has had an improvement.
+Very neat architecture.
+I remember there's also gMLP that was found to be marginally better in that previous plant disease paper testing on MLP mixer and gMLP.
+Might check it out later.

+After a bit more searching around for any other datasets options in case, specifically focusing on fruits to merge with the existing dataset, a few appeared, but none were really mergeable directly.
+In this case, I'll continue with training on the given 17 fruit disease classes.
+This should be quite interesting.
+I'll once again train the 2 trusty models: swin-hvit and mlp mixer.
+I'll setup swin-hvit since the rice disease 17 classes has trained (at epoch 5 no less, need to keep that in mind).
+The MLP mixer I'll setup when this existing run for rice disease 17 classes with MLP mixer is finished.
+This will provide greater information for when the run is likely to achieve its peak